waltercostamb/lncRNA-ortholog-reconstruction/README.md

 __***retrieve-fasta***__

-retrieve-fasta retrieves FASTA sequences from a BED12 file
+retrieve-fasta retrieves FASTA sequences from a BED12 file and a reference genome.

+Compile the C program to an executable first: gcc -o retrieve-fasta retrieve-fasta.c

+And then run the executable to retrieve the sequences:
 Usage: retrieve-fasta GENOME_FASTA BED_FILE

 __***GFF32BED12.pl***__

-GFF32BED12.pl transforms GFF3 features into BED12 lines
+GFF32BED12.pl transforms GFF3 features into BED12 lines.

 Usage: perl GFF32BED12.pl --gff GFF3_FILE --type TYPE